Payments

 What is Card-on-File?

 Card-on-File allows you to use payment methods your customers have already saved with your platform.
-Instead of requiring users to re-enter their card details, Gett securely proxies the payment data to the restaurant's payment processor.
+Instead of requiring users to re-enter their card details, Gett securely proxies the payment data to the restaurant's payment solution.

 You Likely Already Have Card-on-File Capability